maoweinilsson/PDC-software-web/applications/Comsol/centos7/5.1.0.180/using.rst

  comsol -h

-There is an option to set the number of processors to use, for instance *-np 16*  (see step four of the server procedure on Tegner).
+There is an option to set the number of processes to use, for instance *-np 16*  (see step four of the server procedure on Tegner).